One for All: Universal Quantum Conic Programming Framework for Hard-Constrained Combinatorial Optimization Problems: Framework

 \section{Framework}

 As a first step, we conceptually decouple QCP from the QAOA.
 This allows for formulating the former in a more compact way, highlighting its essential building blocks and their properties.
-From this cleansed point of view, we generalize QCP from unconstrained combinatorial optimization problems to general CCOPs without introducing soft-constraints, lifting the many favorable features of QCP such as mapping the ground state search to an easy to solve classical problem as well as mitigation of BPs to a more general class of problems.
-Unlike the generalization of the QAOA as discussed in the \autoref{section:Preliminaries}, our generalization of QCP is again constructive in the sense that knowledge of the classical objective function and some classical feasibility oracle suffices to directly construct the entire QCP routine.
-Finally, we reconnect the generalized QCP to the QAOA and discuss how problem-specific mixers can further improve the execution of QCP.
+From this cleansed point of view, we generalise QCP to general CCOPs without introducing soft-constraints, lifting its many favourable features such as mapping the ground state search to an efficiently solvable classical problem as well as evading BPs to a more general class of problems.
+Unlike the generalisation of the QAOA discussed in \autoref{section:Preliminaries}, our generalisation of QCP is again constructive in the sense that knowledge of the classical objective function and some classical feasibility oracle suffices to directly construct the entire QCP routine.
+Finally, we reconnect the generalised QCP to the QAOA and discuss how problem-specific mixers can further improve the execution of QCP.